lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # CoAP options
 CoAP defines options that are placed after the based header in Option Numbers order, see {{rfc7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
 When applying SCHC compression to the Option, the D-T, L, and V format serves to make the Rule description of the Option.
 The SCHC compression builds the description of the Option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of RFC8724.
-When the Option Length has a wellknown size or can be stored in the Rule.
+When the Option Length has a wellknown size it can be stored in the Rule.
 Therefore, SCHC compression does not send it.
 Otherwise, SCHC Compression carries the length of the Compression Residue in addition to the Compression Residue value.

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.